learn through suffering C language learn through suffering

-The C language provides a variety of functions for processing strings.
+C has various functions available for processing strings.

-The atoi function converts a string to a number and assigns the result to a variable.
+The `atoi` function assigns the result of converting a string to a number to a variable.

-Note that you must #include stdlib.h to use the atoi function.
+Please note that you need to include stdlib.h to use the atoi function.

 The following program is an example of using the atoi function to convert a number.